 Pilates tends to have less inversions than yoga and typically does not increase the heart rate.

 Dr. Shah does not recommend sports where the likelihood of a fracture is high.
-Patients should consider holding off on rhinoplasty until their activity in sports has ceased.
+Patients should consider holding off on rhinoplasty (or any other plastic surgery procedure) until their activity in sports has ceased.

-Patients should avoid overly exerting the chest muscles and intercostal muscles after costal cartilage and may resume activity as soon as 4 weeks after rhinoplasty.
+Patients should avoid overly exerting the chest muscles and intercostal muscles after costal cartilage and may resume activity as soon as 4 weeks after nose surgery.